Have you ever started a new habit and after 3 days you just can’t stick with it any longer and you give up? Maybe a habit tracker will help!

 CLICK ON THE IMAGE BELOW to check out how I use a habit trackers to keep motivated and lose weight!

-Here’s some ideas to give get your mental juices flowing!
+Here are some ideas to give get your mental juices flowing!

 Money Habit Tracker